SEND Information Report

 What are the facilities like?
 What do you have?

 - We have a very well equipped playground; Outdoor play materials, a playground and a flat field for all weather conditions.
-There are also some quiet areas and we are hoping to offer a Lunch Club from Spring 2018 once a week.
 Within school, as part of our pastoral support all children belong to the house system.
-We have an active School Council with representatives from all year groups as well as helpful hearts, sports ambassadors and house captains.
+We have an active School Council with representatives from all year groups as well as sports ambassadors and house captains.

 Do the staff have training in working with young people with special needs or disability?
 If so, what training?